kube-platform/google-overlay/README.md

     --member serviceAccount:${DOMAIN//./-}@$PROJECT_ID.iam.gserviceaccount.com --role roles/dns.admin
 ```

-2. Ensure that the downloaded credential file `google-credentails.json` is the `google-overlay` folder
+2. Ensure that the downloaded credential file `google-credentails.json` is present in the `google-overlay` folder
 3. Make a note of the nameservers that were assigned to your new DNS zone (and enter them as NS entries in your providers DNS):

 ```bash